 When should I refer a doctor for infertility treatment?

 In general, in case a couple fails to become pregnant within 12 months of trying to conceive, they should refer to a doctor to determine the reasons for infertility.
 Females older than 35 years should refer to the infertility specialist after 6 months of trying and not getting pregnant.
-If a female under 35 years old having a family history of premature menopause or other problems that can cause premature menopause, they should refer to infertility specialist as soon as possible for infertility counseling.
+If a female under 35 years old having a family history of premature menopause or other problems that can cause premature menopause, they should refer to an infertility specialist as soon as possible for infertility counseling.

-In cases of irregular menstruation, the risk of fallopian tube injury; a history of diseases such as testicular problems in male childhood and treatment with anticancer drugs, the infertile couples should be examined for appropriate evaluations.
+In cases of irregular menstruation, the risk of fallopian tube injury; a history of diseases such as testicular problems in male childhood, and treatment with anticancer drugs, the infertile couples should be examined for appropriate evaluations.